Researcher looking up at electron microscope, surrounded by several screens

 Our aim is to attract the best people in cancer research.
 We offer an excellent working environment, competitive salaries and good staff benefits.
 There is a range of career paths at the ICR, in scientific research, research support, and professional and administrative positions.

-We offer a variety of professional and administrative roles in areas such as facilities, fundraising, communication, IT, human resources and academic services.
+We offer a variety of professional and administrative roles in areas such as facilities, fundraising, communication, IT, human resources, research services and education and library services.

 Our professional services teams are tailored to meet the needs of a research organisation, and many of our employees in these teams have backgrounds in science, or experience of working with scientists and clinicians.